46 people are interested

-Spring 2022 Internship- New York Legal Assistance Group (NYLAG)
+Spring 2023 Legal Internships- New York Legal Assistance Group (NYLAG)

 Who We Are.
 Founded in 1990, the New York Legal Assistance Group (NYLAG) is a leading not-for-profit civil legal services organization advocating for adults, children, and families that are experiencing poverty or have low income.
 We tackle the legal challenges and systemic barriers that threaten our clients’ economic stability, well-being, and safety.
 We address emerging and urgent needs with comprehensive, free civil legal services, direct representation, impact litigation, policy advocacy, financial counseling, medical-legal partnerships, and community education and partnerships.
 Last year, we affected the lives of 90,800 people.